Do Bigha Zamin

 Inspired by Italian neo-realistic cinema, Bimal Roy made Do Bigha Zamin after watching Vittorio De Sica's Bicycle Thieves (1948).
-Like most of Bimal Roy's movies, art and commercial cinema merge to create a movie that is still viewed as a benchmark.
-It has paved the way for future cinema makers in the Indian neo-realist movement and the Indian New Wave, which began in the 1950s.
+Like most of Bimal Roy's movies, art and commercial cinema merged to create a movie that is still viewed as a benchmark.
+It paved the way for future cinema makers in the Indian neo-realist movement and the Indian New Wave, which began in the 1950s.

 A moderate commercial success, it was awarded the All India Certificate of Merit for Best Feature Film, it became the first film to win the Filmfare Best Movie Award and the first Indian film to win the International Prize at the Cannes Film Festival, after Neecha Nagar (1946), which won the Palme d'Or (Grand Prize).
 It was also winner of the Social Progress Award at the Karlovy Vary International Film Festival.
 In 2005, Indiatimes Movies ranked the movie amongst the Top 25 Must See Bollywood Films.
 The film was also released in China and in USSR.

 The film also marks Meena Kumari's maiden guest appearance in her 33-year-long career.
-The lullaby, Aa Jaa Ri Aa is picturised on her.
+The lullaby, "Aa Jaa Ri Aa" is picturised on her.